rosmo-robot/rosmo-robot.github.io/build.md

 The chassis is a single-piece design that holds all of the robot components.
-It is designed using the Open Robot Platform that is designed to make adding additional components easy and without the need for tools.
+It is designed using the Open Robot Platform hole spacing that is designed to make adding additional components easy and without the need for tools.
 All the robot parts simply screw onto the chassis to make assembly as simple as possible.
 You can also 3D print your own parts to attach to the chassis.

 The robot chassis has headers to mount a ESP32-S3 microprocessor that reads the sensors inputs, runs the Python or Microblocks program and drives the actuators (motors).
-It also has additional components to sense accelerations and headings of the robot, and communicate over WiFi with your laptop or phone.
+You can add additional components to sense accelerations and headings of the robot, and communicate over WiFi with your laptop or phone.